 After you get your first shot, you’ll need to wait either three or four weeks before getting a second shot, depending which vaccine you received.

-The Pfizer-BioNTech vaccine requires a booster three weeks after the first shot, and Moderna has a four-week gap between the two shots.
+The Pfizer-BioNTech vaccine requires three weeks after the first shot, and Moderna has a four-week gap between the first two shots.

-The Johnson & Johnson vaccine requires one dose and provided significant protection against illness four weeks after administration in clinical trials, according to the Centers for Disease Control and Prevention.
+The Johnson & Johnson vaccine requires one dose and provided significant protection against illness four weeks after administration in clinical trials, according to the CDC.

-Information from Seattle Times archives is included in this report.
+Information from The Seattle Times archives and The Associated Press is included in this report.